North Branch Piano Lessons

 Absences: If a student is to be absent, I need to be notified by 7:00 a.m. the day of the missed lesson on my cell phone.
 This is so I have enough time to ask another student to take that lesson time.
 I do not answer the phone during lessons, but I check messages often, and will usually receive the message in time.
 If I am not notified in advance, as in the case of a student forgetting his/her lesson, that lesson will not be made up.

-Instrument Needs: It is important that a student have a full-size (88-key, weighted, touch sensitive) piano, digital piano, or keyboard for regular weekly practice.
+Instrument Needs: It is important that a student have a full-size (88-key, weighted, touch sensitive) piano, digital piano, or keyboard with a pedal for regular weekly practice.
 Students must have a full-size instrument in the home before lessons begin.

 Parental Involvement: It is important that students have parents who are willing to: 1) help their children remember their piano books on their lesson day; 2) sit with them and review their lesson assignments weekly; and 3) encourage them to practice and play for others at home.

-Summer Lessons: Students have the option of taking summer lessons for an 8 week session.
+Summer Lessons: Students have the option of taking summer lessons for a 6-week session.
 The students who take summer lessons are given priority for fall lesson spots and times.